 - focusing on conversations with friends and family.

-But there are positives, too!
-Inattentive symptoms can also mean your teen does well at things that require them to think ‘outside the box’ and be creative, such as coming up with new ideas and brainstorming.
+ADHD symptoms in teens have their perks too!
+Inattentive ADHD symptoms can also mean your teen does well at things that require them to think ‘outside the box’ and be creative, such as coming up with new ideas and brainstorming.

 People with ADHD are less likely to think about the long-term positive or negative results of their actions.
-A teen with ADHD might often:
+ADHD in teens can often mean:

-- have trouble with or forget to finish chores or homework
+- they have trouble with or forget to finish chores or homework

-- be late for or forget to show up to appointments or meetings with friends and family
+- they can be late for or forget to show up to appointments or meetings with friends and family

-- lose things such as schoolwork, keys, their phone or headphones.
+- they might lose things such as schoolwork, keys, their phone or headphones.

-But there are positives, too!
-Hyperactive symptoms might mean that your teen is able to do things that others spend time overthinking, such as trying something new, because they’re less likely to think about what will happen in the long term.
+ADHD symptoms in teens have their perks too!
+Hyperactive ADHD symptoms might mean that your teen is able to do things that others spend time overthinking, such as trying something new, because they’re less likely to think about what will happen in the long term.

 People with ADHD are often influenced by whatever thoughts they’re having at a given moment.
-As a result, they might:
+As a result, ADHD in teenagers can mean they: